Measuring the co-evolution of online engagement with (mis)information and its visibility at scale: Discussion

 Over a three-year span from early to late pandemic stages, we observe that users deeply engaged in COVID-related content see rapid visibility gains, marked by follower spikes during major events like vaccine rollouts and case surges.
 While credible users (i.e., those retweeting content with higher scientific accuracy) often see a larger boost during these spikes, particularly in the early stages of the pandemic, those doing so with content of more questionable quality tend to maintain faster growth outside of them.
 In contrast, users with uncertain credibility show a more modest increase, with fluctuations less driven by COVID-related events.
 These findings suggest a concerning trend: although reliable, evidence-based information may temporarily dominate public attention during moments of high-impact events, lower-quality content can steadily gain traction over time, potentially shaping public perception and behaviour in more subtle, persistent ways.
 This underscores the need for sustained interventions to uphold the visibility of reliable sources, not only during major events but also throughout quieter periods when misinformation is more likely to take hold.

-We further support these findings with a scalable, SIR-inspired modelling framework.
-We show that variations in user engagement (as reflected in temporal retweet networks) largely account for the disparities in visibility (as indicated by follower growth dynamics) between \stanceA{} and \stanceB{} content, though not for uncertain content, as expected.
-Our model becomes less interpretable during the late pandemic stage, likely due to a shift in public interest away from COVID, making much of the follower count growth less COVID-driven.
-Our framework complements traditional survey data for measuring public credibility in \stanceA{} digital sources versus \stanceB{} ones \textemdash though not replaceable, as surveys more directly capture public opinion \textemdash while our approach gauges credibility through shifts in deliberate attention (i.e., follower count).
+We further support these findings with two scalable modelling frameworks (i.e., simple contagion and biased convergence).
+We show that variations in user engagement (as reflected in temporal retweet networks) largely couple to the disparities in visibility (as indicated by follower growth dynamics) between \stanceA{} and \stanceB{} content, though not for uncertain content, as expected.
+Our models become less interpretable during the late pandemic stage, likely due to a shift in public interest away from COVID, making much of the follower count growth less coupled to COVID-related retweets.
+Our frameworks complement traditional survey data for measuring public credibility in \stanceA{} digital sources versus \stanceB{} ones \textemdash though not replaceable, as surveys more directly capture public opinion \textemdash while our approach gauges credibility through shifts in deliberate attention (i.e., follower count).
 By contrast, our measure prevails in integrating public opinion with real-time information traffic and leverages data that is more easily accessible at scale, laying the foundation for an early warning and monitoring system to inform timely interventions and policy design.
-Moreover, our modelling framework offers an initial step toward linking information flow with follower growth in temporal social networks (e.g., X, LinkedIn, etc), providing insights into public engagement and attention around other polarising topics (e.g., climate change, technological disruption), and serving as a potential benchmark for future research.
+Moreover, our modelling frameworks offer an initial step toward linking information flow with follower growth in various temporal social networks (e.g., Bluesky \cite{Smith-2025}), providing insights into public engagement and attention around other polarising topics (e.g., climate change, technological disruption), and serving as a potential benchmark for future research.

 \paragraph{Future Work} Our research opens several avenues for future work.